junxit/us-congress-code/title-50/chapter-5/sec-98h-1.md

 ### Advisory Committee Regarding Operation and Modernization of Stockpile

 Pub.
 L. 102–484, div.
 C, title XXXIII, § 3306, Oct.
 23, 1992, 106 Stat.
 2652, required the President to appoint, no later than Mar.
-15, 1993, an advisory committeeto make recommendations concerning the operation and modernization of the National Defense Stockpile.
+15, 1993, an advisory committee to make recommendations concerning the operation and modernization of the National Defense Stockpile.